MirisWisdom/Albumin/README.md

 1. Album source (YouTube URL or a local file)
 2. Path to the track records for the album (see above)
-3. Title of the album (used for MP3/FLAC tagging & output directory)
+3. Title of the album (used for song tagging & output directory)

 Example of a valid batch file: